 Your ring finger is the finger next to the little finger, on which the engagement and wedding rings are worn.
 Some people spend massive amounts of money on these rings.

 The middle finger can help you to remember middle age.
 Will you reach middle age?
 What's your life expectancy?

 Life expectancy - will you reach middle age?

-The little finger and final finger will help you remember education is also one of the criteria used in the Human Development Index.
+The little finger will help you remember education is also one of the criteria used in the Human Development Index.